- Details

 Sam Burcher reviews a contemporary novel based on private school education.

 In his debut novel Private Privilege, old-Harrovian Simon Astaire's alma mater is thinly veiled as Montgomery House.
-It is through the medium of his book that I find myself vicariously returning to a world of Sunday exeats, black tails and boaters, and those bumpy rides to Harrow-on-the-Hill station on the Metropolitan line to Middlesex, on London's outermost margins for Speech Day.
+It is through the medium of his book that I find myself vicariously returning to a world of Sunday exeats, black tails and boaters, and those bumpy rides to Harrow-on-the-Hill station on the Metropolitan line to Middlesex, on London's outermost margins to attend Harrow School Speech Day.

 I can never be sure what happened to my brother Julien during his time at Harrow, which was concurrent with the story told here, because he seldom talks about it.
 However, Simon Astaire's peripatetic tale has undoubtedly demystified some of my private perceptions of public school education.

 The central character Samuel Alexander, note his initials match the author's, is sent away from home at 13 to begin a life at Montgomery.
 From day one, he is greeted with an oppressive regime of fagging, toshing, and bullying by older boys as the daily norm.
-It's not surprising this shockingly loveless environment brings out the worst in the parentless, peer patrolled community.
+It comes as no surprise that this shockingly loveless environment brings out the worst in the parentless, peer-patrolled community.
 Calculated acts of rebellion such as graffiti, theft, truancy, and drug taking intensify to arson and even suicide, all of which are hushed up by the school.
+Clearly, what happens on the Hill stays there.